 Luckily for homeowners across the United States, the time it takes for a solar installation to pay for itself can be significantly reduced through tax credits, solar rebates, and solar energy credit marketplaces.
 These financial benefits are available in most states, and they provide even more incentive to install solar on your home.
 Keep reading for an overview of the different solar incentives out there.

 A Note on Finding Applicable Solar Incentives

 Tax credits, incentives, rebates, solar easements, and other similar programs change frequently and can vary significantly from state to state.
 Talking to a certified and experienced solar installer is the best way to find out exactly how much your solar installation qualifies for.
 Solar installers stay on top of the latest programs available for homeowners, in part because these programs encourage solar adoption and thus market growth.
 A solar professional will be invested in getting you the most benefits possible, thereby decreasing the time it takes for your system to pay for itself.

 If you’d like to determine all the incentives available in your area without talking to a solar installer, the Database of State Incentives for Renewables & Efficiency (DSIRE) offers lists of policies and incentives that affect solar homeowners.
-You can also watch for our forthcoming list of top incentives per state to find solar rebates in states like California or Florida.
+You can also read our list of top incentives per state to find solar rebates in states like California or Florida.

 1. Tax Credits for Solar Systems